mwsohn/StataFiles.jl/README.md

 * All variables with value labels will be imported into `CategoricalArrays` if `keep_original = false` is set.
 If this option is used, original value will be kept in the CategoricalValues in the first part of the label followed by a `:`.
 If you want to keep original values, use the `keep_original = true` option.
 Then, the value labels will be ignored and the original values will be imported.
-The default is `false`.
+The default is `true`.
 * All `int` or `long` variables with `%d` or `%td` formats will be imported as Julia dates using the `Dates` package.
 * All `float` or `double` variables with `%tc` or `%tC` formats will be